elithracing/yamsLog/server/yamsLogd/src/sensors/OBDII-ELM327/ReadMe.txt

 The code in this directory is used by the OBDII_ELM327 sensor.
-For troubleshooting and other experiments a stand-alone tool "logOBDII" is available, using exactly the same code as the sensor.
+For troubleshooting and other experiments a stand-alone tool "OBDtool" is available, using exactly the same code as the sensor.

 Note on troubleshooting